A sequence is a private database object that can provide a series of integer values. A sequence can be defined as unique or non-unique.

 A sequence is created with an undefined value initially.

-It is possible to generate the next value in the integer series of a sequence by using the NEXT_VALUE function, see NEXT_VALUE.
-When this function is used for the first time after the sequence has been created, it establishes the initial value for the sequence.
-Subsequent uses will establish the next value in the series of integer values of the sequence as the current value of the sequence.
+It is possible to generate the next value in the integer series of a sequence by using the NEXT_VALUE OF sequence_name construct.
+This is used for the first time after the sequence has been created to establish the initial value defined for the sequence.
+Subsequent uses will add the increment step value to the value of the sequence and the result will be established as the current value of the sequence.

-If a sequence is dropped, with the CASCADE option in effect, all objects referencing the sequence will also be dropped.
+If a sequence is dropped, with the CASCADE option in effect, all object referencing the sequence will also be dropped.